Arsenal vs. Tottenham Stats Through Time: The Viz

 Another area where experience proved crucial last season was in the two managers.
 Though a graduate and disciple of Pep Guardiola, this is still Mikel Arteta’s first job in management, while Antonio Conte is (rightly) a highly revered top-flight coach.
 At club level alone, the Italian has managed well over 400 more games than Arteta, with five top-flight titles to his name to boot.

 The Record Goalscorer

 Harry Kane loves playing against Arsenal.

-Kane has also scored the most Premier League goals against Arsenal (13) overall, across all teams – aided by the fact that he’s both taken and scored more penalties against the Gunners than any other player in the history of the competition (six).
+Kane has also scored the most Premier League goals against Arsenal (14) overall, across all teams – aided by the fact that he’s both taken and scored more penalties against the Gunners than any other player in the history of the competition (seven).

-The striker has scored against four different Arsenal goalkeepers – David Ospina (three), Petr Cech (four), Bernd Leno (four) and Aaron Ramsdale (two), but just four of these have come in away matches.
+The striker has scored against four different Arsenal goalkeepers – David Ospina (three), Petr Cech (four), Bernd Leno (four) and Aaron Ramsdale (three), and nine of these have come in home games.

 Enjoy this?
 Subscribe to our newsletter to receive five stories each Friday.